Central Swedish lowland

 Summertime agricultural landscape around Flo, south of Vänern.

-The Central Swedish lowland (Mellansvenska sänkan, Mellansvenska låglandet) is a large region of low relief and altitude in Sweden spanning from the Swedish West Coast at Bohuslän to Stockholm archipelago and Roslagen at the Baltic Sea.
+The Central Swedish lowland (Mellansvenska sänkan, Mellansvenska låglandet) is a large region of low relief and altitude in Sweden spanning from the Swedish West Coast at Bohuslän to the Stockholm archipelago and Roslagen at the Baltic Sea.
 The Central Swedish lowland forms a broad east-west trending belt north of the South Swedish highlands and south of the Norrland terrain.
-Traditionally the heartland of Sweden due to its large population and agricultural resources the region benefits additionally from the proximity of hydropower, forest and mineral resources.
-The lowland is also at a good position for trade with the Baltic region.
+Traditionally the heartland of Sweden due to its large population and agricultural resources, the region benefits additionally from the proximity of hydropower, forest and mineral resources.
+The lowlands are furthermore well-positioned for trade across the Baltic region.
 (Note: However in the 20th century most of Sweden's foreign trade went through the North Sea with the consequence that Gothenburg at the western end of the lowlands has overtaken Stockholm as the chief port of Sweden.)
 These advantages are reflected in the location of Sweden's capital, Stockholm, at the eastern end of the lowlands.
-Most of Sweden's manufacturing industries lies in this region.
+Most of Sweden's manufacturing industries lie in this region.